Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Experiments

 \subsection{Setup}

-\paragraph{Vocabulary dropout.} We apply vocabulary dropout in both phases (GRPO training and curriculum generation) and test retention probabilities $\alpha \in \{0.75, 0.85\}$ at each model scale, alongside the baseline ($\alpha = 1.0$) which retains the full vocabulary.
-These values remove 15\% and 25\% of the non-protected vocabulary respectively, bracketing the range where the tradeoff between diversity and output coherence is most apparent.
-To understand where the mask has the most effect, we additionally ablate train-only and gen-only variants, isolating the contribution of each phase.
-Running all conditions at both scales tests whether the optimal masking strength depends on model capacity.
+\paragraph{Vocabulary dropout.} We apply vocabulary dropout in both phases (GRPO training and curriculum generation) and test retention probabilities $\alpha \in \{0.75, 0.85\}$ at each model scale, with $\alpha = 1.0$, the full vocabulary, as the baseline.
+Removing 15\% or 25\% of the non-protected vocabulary brackets the range where the tradeoff between diversity and output coherence shows up most clearly.
+Train-only and gen-only ablations isolate where the mask matters most.

-\paragraph{Models and training.} Following R-Zero~\citep{huang2025rzero}, we use Qwen3-4B-Base and Qwen3-8B-Base~\citep{yang2025qwen3} as base models, initializing both the proposer and solver from the same checkpoint.
-All training is conducted on 2 NVIDIA H200 GPUs.
-We train with GRPO~\citep{shao2024deepseekmath} using \texttt{verl}~\citep{verl} and \texttt{vLLM}~\citep{kwon2023vllm} for 5 co-evolution iterations, extending beyond R-Zero's 3-iteration protocol (where peak evaluation performance did not always occur at the final iteration).
-During proposer GRPO, we sample $G{=}4$ responses per prompt at temperature 1.0 (global batch size 16).
-For proposer scoring, the frozen solver is sampled $M{=}10$ times per question to compute self-consistency.
-The solver then trains on the filtered curriculum with global batch size 8.
-We use AdamW with learning rate $1{\times}10^{-6}$, weight decay $10^{-2}$, and KL penalty ($\beta{=}10^{-2}$).
-Full hyperparameters are in \Cref{app:hyperparameters}.
+\paragraph{Models and training.} Base models are Qwen3-4B-Base and Qwen3-8B-Base~\citep{yang2025qwen3}, with the proposer and solver both initialized from the same checkpoint as in R-Zero~\citep{huang2025rzero}.
+Each run takes 2 NVIDIA H200 GPUs and goes for 5 co-evolution iterations of GRPO~\citep{shao2024deepseekmath} on \texttt{verl}~\citep{verl} with \texttt{vLLM}~\citep{kwon2023vllm} serving rollouts, longer than R-Zero's 3-iteration protocol because peak evaluation performance did not always land on the final iteration there.
+Proposer GRPO samples $G{=}4$ responses per prompt at temperature 1.0 with a global batch size of 16, and proposer scoring queries the frozen solver $M{=}10$ times per question for self-consistency.
+The solver then trains on the filtered curriculum at global batch size 8.
+Optimization uses AdamW, learning rate $1{\times}10^{-6}$, weight decay $10^{-2}$, and a KL penalty of $\beta{=}10^{-2}$, with full hyperparameters in \S\ref{app:hyperparameters}.

+We also train the two entropy-control methods of \citet{cui2025entropy}, KL-Cov and Clip-Cov, which target the highest-covariance tokens in the proposer's policy update and are applied to the proposer only (\S\ref{app:klcov}).
+Raising the proposer's sampling temperature, the simplest intervention of all, breaks the pipeline before the first iteration completes, since at $T \geq 1.5$ the proposer cannot fill a batch with valid question-answer pairs.